telerik/kendo-ui-core/docs/web/treeview/overview.md

 ---
 title: Overview
-page_title: Overview of Kendo UI jQuery TreeView widget
+page_title: Overview | Kendo UI TreeView Widget
-description: Documentation for Kendo UI TreeView widget.
+description: "Learn how to initialize the Kendo UI TreeView widget and configure its behavior."
+slug: overview_kendoui_treeview_widget
 position: 1
 ---

 # Overview

-The TreeView displays hierarchical data in a traditional tree structure.
-It supports user interaction through the mouse or touch to perform re-ordering operations via drag-and-drop.
+[Kendo UI TreeView widget](http://demos.telerik.com/kendo-ui/treeview/index) displays hierarchical data in a traditional tree structure.
+It supports user interaction through mouse or touch to perform re-ordering operations via drag-and-drop.

 ## Getting Started

+### Initialize the TreeView

-A TreeView can be created in two ways:
+Kendo UI TreeView can be created in two ways:

-1. Define a hierarchical list with static HTML
-2. Use dynamic data binding either to a local or remote data source.

-Static HTML definition is appropriate for small hierarchies and for data that does not change frequently.
+1. Through the definition of a hierarchical list by using static HTML.
+This approach is suitable for small hierarchies and for data that does not frequently change.
-Databinding should be used for larger data sets and for data that changes frequently.
+2. Through the usage of dynamic data binding either to a local, or a remote data source.
+This approach is suitable for larger data sets and for data that frequently changes.

-## Creating a TreeView from HTML
+> **Important**
+>
+> As TreeView should be initialized after the DOM is fully loaded, make sure you create it within a `$(document).ready()` statement.

+#### Initialize TreeView through a hierarchical HTML list

-### Create a hierarchical list in HTML
+The example below demonstrates how to initialize the TreeView through a hierarchical list in HTML.

+###### Example

     <ul id="treeView">
         <li>Item 1